Book a call

 Details of an accident should be recorded by the injured person; however, these details can be completed by an employee.

-The completion of an accident record alone does not allow the employer to fully meet with their legal obligation to report specific accidents and dangerous occurrences to the HSE or the Local Authority under the requirements of RIDDOR.
+The completion of an accident record alone does not allow the employer to fully meet with their legal obligation to report specific accidents and dangerous occurrences to the HSE or the local authority under the requirements of RIDDOR.

-Key Requirements.
+Key requirements

-The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) requires the following to be reported directly to the appropriate enforcing authority, this could be the nearest HSE office or the Local Authority.
+The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) requires the following to be reported directly to the appropriate enforcing authority, this could be the nearest HSE office or the local authority.

 • Fatalities and major injuries.